-- (a) The counselor must perform a job analysis to determine if the job is within the worker's capacities.
-The insurer must submit the job analysis to the attending physician if there is any question about the appropriateness of the job. - (b) The evaluation should normally be no less than five hours daily for four consecutive days and should normally last no longer than 30 days. - (c) The evaluation does not establish any employer-employee relationship. - (d) A written report must evaluate the worker's performance in the areas originally identified for assessment.
+(a) The counselor must perform a job analysis to determine if the job is within the worker's capacities.
+The insurer must submit the job analysis to the attending physician if there is any question about the appropriateness of the job.

+- (b) The evaluation should normally be no less than 20 five hours -in a period of seven consecutive days daily for four consecutive days and should normally last no longer than 30 days. - (c) The evaluation does not establish any employer-employee relationship. - (d) A written report must evaluate the worker's performance in the areas originally identified for assessment.